 “I am” is an ancient concept of the divine.
 So like unto an icon,(meaning image).
 Painting images in egg tempera is limitless meditation; the process seduces you into looking at what is obvious, “I am” the matter and the mind.
 Painting with egg tempera has enabled me to grasp the significance which unifies matter and spirit.
 The delicate membrane around the egg yolk holds the essence of life within itself, liken to humans whose flesh holds the consciousness of God.
 The potential for spiritual awareness is trapped in million year old dirt and watching it move around as it forms image has changed my world, one inch at a time.

 Can anyone take my class?

 Less experience is sometimes better; it is difficult to fill a cup if it is already full.
 The artist who is proficient in oils or acrylics will find this experience to be new and exciting, while the bigger will have a childlike experience of surprise.
-For 20 years I have been painting sacred icons and now as a teacher, St Peter’s Episcopal Church in Lewes Delaware will provide an environment for Sacred Iconography to be an experience of your own.
+For 20 years I have been painting these images and now as a teacher The Mariandale Center for contemplation will provide an environment for others to have an experience of their own.
 Mixing dirt and mystery is amusing, every brush stroke reminds you of the moment in Genesis where breath and creation meet.
 Anything can happen.
 In the class, the painter gets to be the creator and created.
-Lewes Delaware, St Peters Episcopal Church